Change is something that you negotiate every day as a business leader.

 For example, your shareholders might want to benefit from the proceeds gained by the company after selling off the assets.
 But – as we mentioned in the previous section – if your shareholders receive any capital from the company, the company won’t be eligible to apply for strike-off.

-In this case, a company wind-up might be your best option.
+In this case, a company wind-up might be your best option for closure of business.

 Generally, the voluntary options for winding up a company in Malaysia are either: